iremkapucuoglu/p4b-website/content/en/team.md

 layout = "left"
 padding_top = "small"
 template = "card-block"
 text = "Our journey started at TUM - Chair of Urban Structure and Transport Planning.
-We are a diverse team of Environmental Engineers, GIS Developers and Transport Planners.
-Our aim is always to leave a positive footprint on our lovely planet by continuous innovation and exchange." video = ""
+We are a diverse team of Environmental Engineers, GIS Developers, and Transport Planners.
+Our aim is always to leave a positive footprint on our lovely planet through continuous innovation and exchange." video = ""
 [blocks.button]
 text = ""